-- ▶ Lean heavily on public recognition and thanks. - ▶ Recognize people as entire teams. - ➤ Consider a brief pilot with a sub-group to iron out the kinks before a wide release. - ► Consider the different communication styles of your group members. - ▶ Remember that nobody reads long email messages.
+- ► Lean heavily on public recognition and thanks. - Recognize people as entire teams. - Consider a brief pilot with a sub-group to iron out the kinks before a wide release. - Consider the different communication styles of your group members. - Remember that nobody reads long email messages.

+I WROTE A LONG EMAIL

+BECAUSE A SUMMARY

+WOULD BE DANGEROUSLY

+MISLEADING.

+Three-Step Email Message Format

+- 1. Here it is.

+- 2. This is why it is relevant to you.

+- 3. This is what you should do with it.

+Example

-Three-Step Email Message Format Three-Step Email Example Here it is.
-This is why it is relevant to you.
-This is what you should do with it. ▶ (1) Enclosed is a volunteer advocate user guide for our new case management system.
+(1) Enclosed is a volunteer advocate user guide for our new case management system.
 (2) The guide was created as a response to your feedback that volunteers will need visual, step-by-step instructions.
 (3) Please forward the guide to all advocates you supervise and incorporate it into your communication and training efforts.

+Impact of Training

+- A study in the Journal of Organizational Change Management found that both work motivation and organizational climate were strongly increased as a result of training for supervisors in managing change. - ► Constanza Beatriz Veloso-Besio, Alejandro Cuadra-Peralta, Francisco Gil-Rodríguez, Felipe Ponce-Correa, Oscar Söberg-Tapia, (2019) "Effectiveness of training, based on positive psychology and social skills, applied to supervisors, to face resistance to organizational change", Journal of Organizational Change Management, Vol. 32 Issue: 2, pp.251-265, https://doi.org/10.1108/JOCM-04-2018-0099

+Monitoring and Providing Feedback

+STEP NINE

-Milestones and Measurements Monitoring and Providing Feedback STEP NINE ➤ Your change plan must include metrics based on the SMART goal that you created. ➤ It should also include milestones that are of an emotional, symbolic or structural nature - for instance, a resource is created, a program is launched publicly, or the first client is helped. ➤ Milestones allow for celebration and recognition. ➤ They also provide impetus for check-in and coaching.
+Milestones and Measurements

+- Your change plan must include metrics based on the SMARTT goal that you created. - ▶ It should also include milestones that are of an emotional, symbolic or structural nature - for instance, a resource is created, a program is launched publicly, or the first client is helped. - Milestones allow for celebration and recognition. - They also provide impetus for check-in and coaching.

+Declaring Victory

+STEP TEN

 When is Your Change Complete?

-Declaring Victory For a change project to be bearable from the start, it must have a foreseeable end date.
-Left to its own devices, a system may return to its prior state as soon as you stop focusing on it.
-The change has been accomplished when relevant behavior is incorporated into daily work habits.
+- For a change project to be bearable from the start, it must have a foreseeable end date. - ► Left to its own devices, a system may return to its prior state as soon as you stop focusing on it. - ► The change has been accomplished when relevant behavior is incorporated into daily work habits. - Your change

+Example 2

-Example 2 COLLABORATIVE FAMILY ENGAGEMENT
+COLLABORATIVE FAMILY ENGAGEMENT